Are you looking for some awesome April read alouds? These books will help you celebrate and appreciate this amazing month.

 Delightfully witty and downright funny, Where the Sidewalk Ends by Shel Silverstein is the perfect book if you want your children to love poetry.
 With poems like Sarah Cynthia Sylvia Stout Would Not Take the Garbage Out, you know these poems are fun to read.
 These humorous poems and drawings are guaranteed to make poetry lovers out of everyone.

-Where Fish Go in Winter and Answers to Other Great Mysteries by Amy Goldman Koss: A science poetry book?
+Where Fish Go in Winter and Other Great Mysteries by Amy Goldman Koss: A science poetry book?
 Why, yes, it is.
 This book is full of poems explaining the “great mysteries” like … Why does popcorn pop?
 And How do birds fly?
 This book is also great for adding poetry to your science lessons any month of the year.

 Books for Jazz Appreciation